National Lottery Logo

 The National Lottery Logo 2015-2019

 Another reboot took place in 2015 when a radically different emblem was adopted.
 Its author is Wolff Olins.
 He removed the solid fill color and left only the outlines formed by a black line of medium thickness.
-The designer also removed the looped lines on the little and middle fingers, replacing them with large dots.
+The designer also replaced the looped lines on the little and middle fingers with large dots.
 They represent nails and eyes at the same time.
 Moreover, the crossed fingers have slightly changed the proportions: now they are less long and more proportional.

 The smile in the form of a thickened arc is replaced by a slightly bent black line, which looks very pretty and friendly.
 Outwardly, it resembles an inverted parenthesis.
-This version is also interesting because it has a background – four stars, one of which is larger than the others.
+This version is also interesting because it has a background of four stars, one larger than the others.
 They are multi-colored and dyed in blue, mint, and ultramarine.
-The logo developers shifted the text down, writing it in clear block letters of the same size.
+The logo developers shifted the text, writing it in clear block letters of the same size.

 2019 – today